 Paris is one of my favorite cities in the world.
 I have visited a few times and I definitely plan on returning many more.
-There are so many things to do in Paris.
+There are so many things to do in Paris, you can’t do it all in one visit.
 I wanted to share my Paris bucket list with you to provide some travel inspiration for us both.

 Note: This post contains affiliate links.
 Please see disclosure for more details.

 This is not a comprehensive listing of what to see in Paris.
 It only includes the top attractions that I feel should be on your bucket list!
 Luckily, many of them are part of the Paris Pass.
+Some of them are perfect for your first trip to Paris, and others might work for return trips.
 If you are bringing the whole family, check out these tips for visiting Paris with kids.

 Keep in mind, many of the museums in Paris are free on the first Sunday of the month.
 Also, entry to all museums and cultural attractions in France is free for all children under 18, and free for all EU citizens under 26 (proof of identity will be required).